Retirement Benefits

 COLA: December 31 vs. January 1

-Visit our Cost of Living webpage to learn more about how the COLA is calculated.
+Visit our Cost-of-Living webpage to learn more about how the COLA is calculated.

 CalPERS Quick Tip: Choosing a Retirement Date